 You probably have a favorite pasta salad that you make for your family and I just want to remind you that that counts as a salad!
 Most kids love pasta, so use it to your advantage!
 We like Italian dressing on pasta salad or Pesto.
 Here are a few ingredients you could consider including.

 - Diced mozzarella cheese

 Kids Salads with Chicken

 There are a lot of great salads with chicken and they tend to be an easy entry for kids.
 I like to keep things fairly simple and use cooked grilled or rotisserie chicken, though I’ve been known to use chicken nuggets on salad and I can testify to them being delicious!
-Use your favorite dressing on the salad to compliment the rest of the ingredients you choose.
 Here’s what you might include in a kids salad with chicken.

 - Shredded rotisserie chicken or diced leftover grilled chicken or chicken nuggets

 - Grains like fully cooked rice, quinoa, or couscous

 - Crumbled goat cheese or feta